SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/input-variables.md

 Actual Production Time
 </td>
 <td>
 Describes the time period during which the machine is actually running and producing products, regardless of speed or quality.
-Since availability losses prevent production, the actual production time, unless it is an ideal machine, is always shorter than the Possible Production Time.
+Since Availability Losses prevent production, the Actual Production Time, unless it is an ideal machine, is always shorter than the Possible Production Time.
 </td>
 <td>
 Automatic reference